 1. Milk-Bone Original Large Dog Treats 10 lb Box

-- Crunchy texture helps clean teeth and support oral health
+- Crunchy texture helps clean teeth and maintain oral health

-- Fortified with 12+ vitamins and minerals for added nutrition
+- More than 12 vitamins and minerals for added nutritional support

 2. Greenies Large Natural Dental Dog Treats